This is Part II of my short introduction to rare books. To read Part I, please visit my previous post. Let’s pick up where we left off:

 Completeness: in order for a book to retain its desirability as a collectible (and therefore the majority of its value), it must be complete as originally issued, or as close to complete as possible for that particular book.
 This means if a book was originally issued with a dust jacket, it should still have that same dust jacket.
 If the book came with a folding map, the folding map should still be there.
 If it’s a ten-volume set, all ten volumes should be together.

-Because an incomplete book loses a key aspect of its collectability if missing something, this will affect the value tremendously.
+Because an incomplete book loses a key aspect of its collectibility if missing something, this will affect the value tremendously.
 For example, if one volume is missing from your ten-volume set, the price doesn’t go down 10%.
 Instead, the price goes down significantly—it can decrease by 50% or even more, depending on the set.
 Some real life examples:

 A first edition of the official account of the Lewis and Clark expedition is one of the most coveted pieces of Americana.
 In great condition, it can be worth over $200,000.
 But without the large folding map, based on Clark’s own cartography, it’s worth more around $25,000.

 The Great Gatsby has one of the most recognizable dust jackets ever made.
 However, it is extremely hard to find.
 In a great original dust jacket, the book can go for $200,000 or more.
-Without the dust jacket, a nice copy of the book goes for $5000-$6000.
+Without the dust jacket, a beautiful copy of the book goes for $5000-$6000.

 In many cases the spread isn’t so extreme, as I used iconic examples to demonstrate the point.
 (Note also that for extremely desirable items, even incomplete copies can still command noteworthy prices.)
 However, for the most part a book published after, say, 1930-ish without its dust jacket will not be collectible (highly valuable) at all.
-Very simply, many items can lose their collectability entirely if they are incomplete.
+Very simply, many items can lose their collectibility entirely if they are incomplete.

 Condition: This is the quality that pinpoints the value of your book after edition and completeness have been established.
 For example, a first edition copy of Hound of the Baskervilles (without its extremely scarce dust jacket) may range in price from $6000 to $9000.
 But where it falls on that spectrum, established by edition and completeness, is based on the condition of that particular copy.